-- (1) Union Representatives shall be granted the necessary time off with pay in accordance with Chapter 8-1. - (2) The union's Board members and other Union Representatives elected by the union shall be granted time off with pay when they are called up for meetings or collective bargaining by the union.
-Time off with pay shall also be granted to those who participate in statutory courses/training or joint events agreed between the central bargaining parties.
+- (1) Union Representatives shall be granted the necessary time off with pay in accordance with Clause 8-1. - (2) The union's Board members and other Union Representatives elected by the union shall be granted time off with pay when they are called up for meetings or collective bargaining by the union.
+Time off with pay shall also be granted to those who participate in statutory courses/training or joint events agreed between the Finance Norway and Finance Sector Union of Norway.